Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Implementation

 All the flows appearing on the right-hand side of Eq. (\ref{eq:nag}), except for the last one, can be estimated using standard text-conditional video-to-audio models.
 The remaining term is a conditional flow corresponding to the distribution $p(\xtgt|V, \xcondc)$.
-As $\condc$ is a standard type of audio conditioning, this flow estimator can be seen as an extended version of the video-to-audio model, enhanced by incorporating conditional audio as an additional input.
-Therefore, we train the flow estimator using ControlNet~\citep{Zhang2023ctrlnet} parameterized by $\psi$.
+As $\condc$ is a standard type of audio conditioning, this flow estimator can be viewed as an extension of the video-to-audio model, incorporating conditional audio as an additional input.
+Therefore, we train the flow estimator using ControlNet~\cite{Zhang2023ctrlnet} parameterized by $\psi$.
+This audio-conditioned flow estimator is trained to remain visually grounded while leveraging acoustic context from the reference audio, and is applied negatively at inference as a repulsive prior to avoid re-instantiating components already present in previous tracks.
 As a base video-to-audio model, we used MMAudio, parameterized by $\theta$, for its high capability in video-to-audio synthesis.

-\paragraph*{Model architecture} Figure \ref{fig:controlnet} shows an overview of the ControlNet architecture of the flow estimator.
-Since MMAudio uses a sophisticated architecture extended from MM-DiT~\citep{Esser2024sd3}, we adapt the architecture of ControlNet accordingly.
-Inspired by Stable Diffusion 3.5~\citep{stabilityai2024sd35}, we stack several single-modal transformer blocks to extract features from the conditional audio, and the features extracted at each block are added to the intermediate features of the corresponding blocks in MMAudio.
+\paragraph*{Model architecture.} Figure \ref{fig:controlnet} shows an overview of the ControlNet architecture of the flow estimator.
+Since MMAudio uses a sophisticated architecture that extends MM-DiT~\cite{Esser2024sd3}, we adapt the ControlNet architecture accordingly.
+Inspired by Stable Diffusion 3.5~\cite{stabilityai2024sd35}, we stack several single-modal transformer blocks to extract features from the conditional audio, and the features extracted at each block are added to the intermediate features of the main branch in MMAudio.
 During training, we freeze the pre-trained parameters of MMAudio and only update the parameters of the additional modules.
+Please refer to the Appendix for more details on model architecture, training, and inference.